ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Methodology

-Video VLMs are powerful for semantic grounding because they can identify entities, attributes, and event-level relationships by leveraging large-scale multimodal pretraining.
+\textbf{Large temporal perception field sampling for the VLM thinker branch.} Video VLMs are powerful for semantic grounding because they can identify entities, attributes, and event-level relationships by leveraging large-scale multimodal pretraining.
 However, applying transformer-based VLMs to long videos is constrained by quadratic attention cost and GPU memory usage, which typically limits the number of frames that can be processed in a single forward pass.
 As a result, VLMs commonly adopt \emph{uniform temporal sampling}: a small set of frames is selected to span a long time horizon.
 Although this choice inevitably discards dense motion details, it maximizes temporal coverage and enables the VLM to reason over long-range context.
 In ThinkJEPA, we follow this practice and use the VLM branch specifically for long-horizon semantics and knowledge guidance (rather than dense dynamics prediction).
 We use \texttt{Qwen3-VL (Thinking)} as the VLM thinker and cache its intermediate representations for efficient conditioning of the latent predictor.
 Formally, we define the uniformly sampled clip

 where $N_u$ is the number of sampled frames for the VLM thinker branch.
 This sampling spans the entire clip, providing a large temporal perception field under limited compute.